• Skip to primary navigation

 How to make pie crust dough:

 Next, cut in butter and using a fork, mix until crumbly.
-Gradually add 2 cups non-dairy milk and mix until it forms a dough.
+Gradually pour in 2 cups non-dairy milk and mix until the flour mixture forms a dough.
 (Be careful not to overmix because it will cause the crust to be tough.)

 pie crust being mixed in a brown bowl